Theo-Jaunet/theo-jaunet.github.io/index.md

 ## Who am I ?

 I am a first year Ph.D student in the LIRIS laboratory whithin the teams SICAL and Imagine, where my advisors are Christian Wolf, and Romain Vuillemot.
-My reasharch intrests are broadly in Visualization, Machine learning and precisely, interpreting, diagnosing, and improving deep learning models through visualization.
+My research interests are broadly in Visualization, Machine learning and precisely, interpreting, diagnosing, and improving deep learning models through visualization.

 ### Markdown